dddjef/pulse/docs/index.rst

 You can write your own adapters, but Pulse also come with two custom adapters : a mysql database adapter, and a ftp repository adapter.
 Those adapters have their own test file : test_custom_adapters.py.
-Of course, they need you to setup a few things before launchig a test.
+Of course, they need you to setup a few things before launching a test.
 First, you will have to install mysql connector : # pip install mysql-connector-python

 Then you will have to setup tests/custom_adapters_config.ini The mysql adapter has been test with a mariaDB 10 server.
 The mysql account you will setup needs to have rights to